 If you notice user or user activity events contain unexpected IP addresses, check your realms.
 The system does not support configuring multiple realms with the same AD Primary Domain value.

-Users originating from terminal server logins are not uniquely
+Symptom: Users originating from terminal server logins are not uniquely identified by the system

 If your deployment includes a terminal server and you have a realm